Montevideo Convention: Parties

-A further three states signed the Convention on 26 December 1933, but have not ratified it.
+A further three states signed the convention on 26 December 1933, but have not ratified it.

 The only state to attend the Seventh International Conference of American States, where the convention was agreed upon, which did not sign it was Bolivia.
 Costa Rica, which did not attend the conference, later signed the convention.

-Customary international law
+Analysis

-As a restatement of customary international law, the Montevideo Convention merely codified existing legal norms and its principles and therefore does not apply merely to the signatories, but to all subjects of international law as a whole.
+The Montevideo Convention codified several existing legal norms and principles, which apply to all subjects of international law.

-The European Union, in the principal statement of its Badinter Committee, follows the Montevideo Convention in its definition of a state: by having a territory, a population, and a political authority.
-The committee also found that the existence of states was a question of fact, while the recognition by other states was purely declaratory and not a determinative factor of statehood.
+The Badinter Committee, which consisted of arbitrators from several European countries, considered a state as having a territory, population, and organised political authority and that the existence of states was a question of fact, while the recognition by other states was purely declaratory.

-Switzerland, although not a member of the European Union, adheres to the same principle, stating that "neither a political unit needs to be recognized to become a state, nor does a state have the obligation to recognize another one.
+Switzerland adheres to the same principle, stating that "neither a political unit needs to be recognized to become a state, nor does a state have the obligation to recognize another one.
 At the same time, neither recognition is enough to create a state, nor does its absence abolish it."

+Actual state practices do not follow the Montevideo Convention exactly.
+While they play an important role, fulfilling its criteria do not automatically create a state because additional requirements must be met.
+The status of countries such as Kosovo and Somaliland largely depends on the recognition or non-recognition by other states.